-Results on alterations in acetylation levels (hyper or hypo) of the five specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3), the form (loose or tight) of the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (transcription/gene expression) levels (high or low) during cultivation in individual HDAC2(-/-) mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 [49, 50] are roughly and schematically presented in Supplementary Figure S10.
-Concerning the above-mentioned results on the suppression of excessive gene expressions of IgM H- and L-chains in HDAC2(-/-) mutants during cultivation, there are some important comments as follows.
-Excessively accumulated IgM H- and L-chains resulting from their dramatically increased gene expressions in HDAC2(-/-) mutants just after their birth (by gene targeting techniques) [31, 35, 47, 49] are probably unfavorable and useless for them; therefore, the mutant cells have come to acquire a new ability to diminish a large amount of the two immunoglobulin proteins as an abnormal and uncomfortable environment change through various generations during cultivation.
-The ways to suppress gene expressions of IgM H- and L-chains at the later cultivation stage in all of HDAC2(-/-) mutant clones, even in clone cl.2-6 [49], are surely distinct from the ordinary and reversible way to regulate their gene expressions in DT40 cells.
-Because in DT40 cells gene expressions of IgM H- and L-chains are indirectly regulated by HDAC2 through opposite regulations of Pax5, Aiolos, EBF1, OBF1, and E2A gene expressions [35, 37].
-In addition, gene expressions of various transcription factors and chromatin-modifying enzymes (i.e., Blimp1, PCAF, HDAC7, HDAC9, etc.), besides those of Pax5, Aiolos, EBF1 and OBF1, dramatically and separately change in individual HDAC2(-/-) mutant clones during cultivation (Suppl.
+Results on alterations in acetylation levels (hyper or hypo) of the five particular Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3), form (loose or tight) of chromatin structure of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (transcription/gene expression) levels (high or low) during cultivation in individual HDAC2(-/-) mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 [49, 50] are roughly and schematically represented in Supplementary Figure S10.
+Concerning the above-stated results on the suppression of excessive gene expressions of IgM H- and L-chains in HDAC2(-/-) mutants during cultivation, we should like to mention some following important comments.
+Excessively accumulated IgM H- and L-chains resulted from their dramatically increased gene expressions in HDAC2(-/-) mutants just after their birth (by gene targeting techniques) [31, 35, 47, 49] should be unfavorable and useless for them; therefore, the mutant cells have come to acquire a new ability to diminish a large amount of the two immunoglobulin proteins as uncomfortable environment change via a lot of generations during cultivation.
+The manners to suppress gene expressions of IgM H- and L-chains at the late cultivation stage in all of HDAC2(-/-) mutant clones, even in clone cl.2-6 [49], should be surely distinct from the ordinary and reversible manner to regulate their gene expressions in DT40 cells.
+Because gene expressions of IgM H- and L-chains are indirectly regulated by HDAC2 through opposite regulations of Pax5, Aiolos, EBF1, OBF1, and E2A gene expressions in DT40 cells [35, 37].
+In addition, gene expressions of various transcription factors and chromatin-modifying enzymes (i.e., Blimp1, PCAF, HDAC7, HDAC9 and others), besides Pax5, Aiolos, EBF1 and OBF1, are dramatically and separately altered in individual HDAC2(-/-) mutant clones during cultivation (Suppl.
 Fig. S5) [47, 49].
-Therefore, remarkably, besides the alterations in gene expressions of IgM H- and L-chains (and Pax5, Aiolos, EBF1 and OBF1) and in cell morphology, some other unknown important cellular characteristics might be obviously changing among individual HDAC2(-/-) mutant clones during cultivation.
-Such presumable changeable characteristics may be complicated and diverse in individual clones of HDAC2(-/-) mutants, even though they are originally and completely the same cell type.
+Therefore, remarkably, besides the alterations in gene expressions of IgM H- and L-chains (and Pax5, Aiolos, EBF1 and OBF1) and in cell morphology, some other unknown important cellular characteristics should be obviously altered among individual HDAC2(-/-) mutant clones during cultivation.
+Such presumable altered characteristics may be complicated and diverse in individual clones of HDAC2(-/-) mutants, even though they are originally and completely the same cell type.